york135/SSL_AR_ICASSP2025/README.md

 **Sheng Li ([SHENG LI](https://halspeech.github.io/index.html))** suggested the idea of using discrete speech units and mHuBERT for accent recognition, preprocessed the AESRC2020 dataset, and provided valuable suggestions on the draft of the paper.

 **Li-An Lu** and **Sydney Chia-Chun Kao** preprocessed the VCTK corpus, conducted preliminary experiments on the VCTK dataset using Wav2vec2 and HuBERT to prove the feasibility of accent recognition with SSL without accented ASR.
-Although these experiments are not mentioned in the paper due, I still want to recognize their contributions here.
+Although these experiments are not mentioned in the paper due, I still recognize their contributions here.

 **Jyh-Shing Roger Jang ([Roger Jang's Home Page](http://mirlab.org/jang/))** supervised this project.